vivaria/edisonrul.ing/docs/source/cards/i/ivy-shackles.md

 ### Card Text

-> No card text available for this card.
+> No card text found for this card.

 ### Card Rulings

-No rulings found for this card.
+*   Even if “DNA Surgery” is active, “Ivy Shackles” will take precedence during your turn.
+*   The effect to draw a card starts a chain.

 ## Edisonformat.net (Revised, Post-UTW Rulings)